EXPRESSCLUSTER/Volume-Shadow-Copy-Service/README.md

 ## System configuration

-The configuration is "2 nodes data-mirroring type cluster".
+The configuration is "2 nodes data-mirroring type cluster" has tested. shared-disk and hybrid-disk type can be tested (expecting the same way is applicable).
 The following version of OS and EXPRESSCLUSTER are evaluated.

   - Windows Server 2012 R2 / 2016 / 2019